google/git-appraise-web/README.md

 The UI is a webserver which defaults to listening on port 8080.
 To use a different port, pass it as an argument to the "--port" flag:

     ${GOPATH}/bin/git-appraise-web --port=12345

+## Try it in App Engine

+The repo includes a demo of the UI that runs in App Engine.
+You can try it out with your own project by running

+    gcloud app deploy --project ${PROJECT} demo/

+Where `${PROJECT}` is set to the ID of a GCP project you own.